Gems of the Seine & Unforgettable Douro with Lisbon

 Lisbon

-This morning, take part in a guided exploration of Portugal’s pretty capital.
-Visit the Bélem district to see the famed Jeronimos Monastery and taste the Portuguese delicacy, Pasteis de Nata.
-You will also see the iconic Belém Tower and Padrão dos Descobrimentos, a monument to Portugal’s great explorers before returning to the city centre to walk through the iconic Rossio square.
+This morning, take part in a guided exploration of Portugal’s picturesque capital.
+Visit the Bélem district to see the famed Jeronimos Monastery and taste the Portuguese delicacy, Pasteis de Nata, which was invented here by monks in the 18th century.
+Return to the city centre to walk through the iconic Rossio square and Terreiro do Paço, home to the emblematic statue of King Dom Jose I on horseback.

 Lisbon